trick77/docker-moodle/README.md

 # docker-moodle

 Dockerized Moodle 5.1 on PHP 8.4-Apache.
-Requires an external MariaDB container on a shared Docker network — not included, must be provisioned separately.
+Requires a separate MariaDB container on a shared Docker network — not included, must be provisioned separately.

-## Quick start
+## Usage

 ```bash
 cp .env.example .env   # edit values